RevenueCat/purchases-ios/README.md

     [purchases makePurchase:product];
 }];
 ```
 >`makePurchase` handles the underlying framework interaction and automatically validates purchases with Apple through our secure servers.
-This helps reduce in-app-purchase fraud and decreases the complexity of your app.
+This helps reduce `in-app-purchase` fraud and decreases the complexity of your app.
 Receipt tokens are stored remotely and always kept up-to-date.

 #### 4. Unlock Content
 Once the purchase is made, verified, and stored, we will send you the latest version of a purchaser's available entitlements - this is done via the *Purchases* listener/delegate.
-It is on you to unlock appropriate content or features in response to this.
+It is your responsibility to unlock appropriate content or features in response to this.

 ```swift
 func purchases(_ purchases: RCPurchases, completedTransaction transaction: SKPaymentTransaction, withUpdatedInfo purchaserInfo: RCPurchaserInfo) {